GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex11_coverage_and_taxonomy.md

 ### Objectives

-* Calculate per-sample coverage stats of the filtered prokaryote bins
+* Calculate per-sample coverage stats for the filtered prokaryote bins
-* Calculate per-sample coverage stats of the viral contigs output by `VIBRANT`
+* Calculate per-sample coverage stats for the viral contigs output by `VIBRANT`
 * Assign taxonomy to the refined bins
 * Overview of using `vContact2` to predict taxonomy of viral contigs